diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 While locking can prevent iterators from throwing ConcurrentModificationException, you have to remember to use locking everywhere a shared collection might be iterated.
 This is trickier than it sounds, as iterators are sometimes hidden, as in HiddenIterator in Listing 5.6
 The addTenThings method could throw ConcurrentModificationException, because the collection is being iterated by toString in the process of preparing the debugging message.
 Of course, the real problem is that HiddenIterator is not thread-safe; the HiddenIterator lock should be acquired before using set in the println call, but debugging and logging code commonly neglect to do this.

-The real lesson here is that the greater the distance between the state and the synchronization that guards it, the more likely that someone will forget to use proper synchronization when accessing that state.
+`The real lesson here is that the greater the distance between the state and the synchronization that guards it, the more likely that someone will forget to use proper synchronization when accessing that state`.
 If HiddenIterator wrapped the HashSet with a synchronizedSet, encapsulating the synchronization, this sort of error would not occur.

 Just as encapsulating an object's state makes it easier to preserve its invariants, encapsulating its synchronization makes it easier to enforce its synchronization policy.

-`Iteration is also indirectly invoked by the collection's hashCode and equals methods`, which may be called if the collection is used as an element or key of another collection.
-Similarly, the `containsAll, removeAll, and retainAll` methods, as well as the constructors that take collections are arguments, also iterate the collection.
+`Iteration is also indirectly invoked by the collection's hashCode and equals methods`, which may be called if `the collection is used as an element or key of another collection`.
+Similarly, the `containsAll, removeAll, and retainAll` methods, as well as `the constructors that take collections are arguments`, also iterate the collection.
 All of these indirect uses of iteration can cause ConcurrentModificationException.

 ### 5.2 Concurrent collection
 Java 5.0 adds **ConcurrentHashMap**, a replacement for synchronized hash-based Map implementations, and **CopyOnWriteArrayList**, a replacement for synchronized List implementations for cases where traversal is the dominant operation.
 The new **ConcurrentMap** interface adds support for common compound actions such as put-if-absent, replace, and conditional remove.